 There is a statutory duty for teachers to report to the police where they discover that FGM appears to have been carried out on a girl under eighteen.
-Whilst the teacher would pass this information to the DSL it is their individual responsibility to report this to the police (Pg.154 Annex B KCSiE 2023).
+Whilst the teacher would pass this information to the DSL it is their individual responsibility to report this to the police.

-30 Domestic abuse and Operation Encompass
+30. Domestic abuse/violence and Operation Encompass